AiiDA-TrainsPot: Towards automated training of neural-network interatomic potentials

 A key aspect is the use of calibrated committee disagreement to guide the selection of new training structures.
 This strategy improves the efficiency and reliability of active learning, while ensuring that the model is exposed just to configurations that enhance its predictive power.
 Notably, the relationship between committee disagreement and actual error appears to be linear over all active learning iterations and across different properties (e.g., energies, forces, stress tensors): that support the reliable use of calibrated committee disagreement also in production simulations, i.e., when reference {\it ab initio} simulations typically cannot be performed.

+Furthermore, as demonstrated for both the carbon allotropes and the $\mathrm{W_xMo_{1-x}Te_2}$ alloy benchmarks, AiiDA-TrainsPot can be effectively employed to fine-tune existing foundation models to specific applications.
+Fine-tuning can be performed either in a \emph{single shot} on a fixed dataset or embedded into subsequent active-learning iterations, further improving model accuracy and robustness.

-It would be interesting to investigate other exploration strategies beyond NPT and NVT MD, such introducing metadynamics~\cite{laio_pnas_2002} by interfacing AiiDA-Trainspot to PLUMED~\cite{Bonomi2009,Tribello2014,Plumed2019}.
+It would be interesting to investigate other data-augmentation approaches\textemdash such as random structure search~\cite{AIRSS}, non-diagonal supercells~\cite{williams_prb_2015}, or generative models~\cite{luo_npj_2024}\textemdash as well as advanced exploration strategies beyond NPT and NVT MD\textemdash such introducing metadynamics~\cite{laio_pnas_2002} by interfacing AiiDA-TrainsPot to PLUMED~\cite{Bonomi2009,Tribello2014,Plumed2019}.
 More in general, we hope that the AiiDA's plugin system and the modular structure of AiiDA-TrainsPot will encourage and facilitate future upgrades, as well as the integration of new tools.
-An example would be supporting multiple NNIP engines (beyond MACE) and electronic structure codes (beyond \textsc{Quantum ESPRESSO}), in the spirit of previous efforts on code-agnostic common workflows for EOS and dissociation curves~\cite{Huber_npjcm_2021}.
+An example would be supporting multiple NNIP backends (beyond MACE and Metatrain) and electronic structure codes (beyond \textsc{Quantum ESPRESSO}), in the spirit of previous efforts on code-agnostic common workflows for EOS and dissociation curves~\cite{Huber_npjcm_2021}.
 Powerful upgrades would be enabled by interfacing AiiDA-TrainsPot with existing specialized AiiDA workflows, for instance using DFT+U calculations where the Hubbard U can be automatically calculated for each configuration either with DFPT~\cite{Timrov_PRB_2018, Timrov_PRB_2021, Timrov_CPC_2022} through the AiiDA-Hubbard workflow~\cite{Bastonero_npjcm_2025} or even more efficiently through ML methods~\cite{Uhrin_npjcm_2025}.

 As a side note, AiiDA-TrainsPot inherit from the AiiDA infrastructure the tracking of data-provenance graphs, enabling external validation and assessment of the published training data.
 This capability is crucial for public foundational models and, more broadly, for the reuse of training datasets and their corresponding NNIPs by the community.